 In an attempt to improve our happiness, we buy the house, cars, and private school educations that are befitting of a doctor.
 Unfortunately, these things do not provide happiness – and often act more like water placed on a grease fire.
 We think it’ll help us, but it actually makes our problem worse!

 Many of us learn the art of contentment the hard way, or sadly the lesson comes too late.
-In fact, as our consumerism culture consumes us, the inflated lifestyle increases the already massive debt burden that we bear.
+As our consumerism culture consumes us, the inflated lifestyle increases the already massive debt burden that we bear.

 Once this vicious cycle starts, it is challenging to stop.